GitTimeraider/Media-Connector-docker/README.md

 ### Automated Builds Trigger On:
 - **Push to main branch** → Builds `latest` tag
-- **New version tags** (e.g., `v1.0.0`) → Builds version-specific tags
 - **Pull requests** → Builds test images (not pushed)

 ### Available Image Tags:
 - `ghcr.io/gittimerider/media-connector:latest` - Latest stable release
-- `ghcr.io/gittimerider/media-connector:v1.0.0` - Specific version
 - `ghcr.io/gittimerider/media-connector:main` - Latest main branch

 ### Multi-Architecture Support:
 Images are built for both `linux/amd64` and `linux/arm64` platforms.

----

-## Security

-- All API communications use HTTPS when configured
-- API keys are stored securely in configuration files
-- No credentials are logged or exposed in the interface
-- Configuration files should be protected with appropriate file permissions

-### Recommendations:
-- Use reverse proxy (nginx, Traefik) with SSL/TLS
-- Enable authentication in your reverse proxy
-- Keep services on internal network when possible
-- Regular backups of configuration files

----

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ---